mtlynch/mediagoblin/docs/source/siteadmin/production-deployments.rst

 The MediaGoblin WSGI application instance you get with ``./lazyserver.sh`` is not ideal for a production MediaGoblin deployment.
-Ideally, you should be able to use a systemd service file or an init script to launch and restart the MediaGoblin process.
+Ideally, you should be able to use a Systemd service file or an init script to launch and restart the MediaGoblin process.

-We will explore setting up MediaGoblin systemd service files and init scripts, but first we need to create the directory that will store the MediaGoblin logs.
+We will explore setting up MediaGoblin Systemd service files and init scripts, but first we need to create the directory that will store the MediaGoblin logs.